 Welcome to Year Five

 As well as a learning log, we expect the children to do at least 15 minutes per week on IXL.
-All children have got their own log ins in their homework diaries.
-For those children who are unable to log in at home, there will be access available at lunchtimes.

 We will be checking the children’s homework diaries regularly so may we ask that you please initial all completed homework for your child.

 Every day: PE kit, homework diary and reading book, homework folder

 Wednesday – learning log

 Our class prayers

 For health and strength and daily food, we thank you God.